Key takeaways

 Contents

-Scoring a 1230 on the SAT puts you in a strong position—especially if you’re aiming for mid-tier public or private colleges.
-But is it good enough?
+If you take the SAT and got a 1230 on the actual SAT, you’re in a strong position, especially if you’re aiming for mid-tier public or private colleges.
+But is 1230 a good SAT score, and is a 1230 SAT score good enough for your target schools?
 That depends on where you’re applying and what your goals are.

 What Does a 1230 SAT Score Mean?